jun-inoue/orthoscope/README.md

 2. Save the species tree from 000_summary.txt as a new file (here, speciesTree.tre).
 3. Open the species tree file, speciesTree.tre (File > Open Gene Tree).
 4. Open the gene tree file, RAxML_bootstrap.txt (File > Open Gene Tree).
 5. Set "Edge Weight THreshold" from Edit Values button (here 70).
+This value corresponds to “Rearrangement BS value threshold” in ORTHOSCOPE.
 6. From Rearrange tab in the bottum, select "Prefix of the general label".
 7. Push "Reconcile" button.
 8. Duplicated nodes are shown with "D".